jrpotter/notebook/notes/lambda-calculus/index.md

 %%ANKI
 Basic
-What distinguishes variables and atomic constants?
+What distinguishes variables and atomic constants in the $\lambda$-calculus?
-Back: The latter is meant to refer to constants outside the formal system.
+Back: The latter is meant to refer to constants outside the system.
 Reference: Hindley, J Roger, and Jonathan P Seldin.
 “Lambda-Calculus and Combinators, an Introduction,” n.d. [https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf](https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf).
 <!--ID: 1716494526312-->
 END%%

 %%ANKI
 Basic
-What two classes of expressions does an "atom" potentially refer to?
+What two classes of expressions does an "atom" potentially refer to in the $\lambda$-calculus?
 Back: Variables and atomic constants.
 Reference: Hindley, J Roger, and Jonathan P Seldin.
 “Lambda-Calculus and Combinators, an Introduction,” n.d. [https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf](https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf).
 <!--ID: 1716494526316-->